 - Although strong encryption software may be publicly available, it is tightly regulated by the EAR.
 Please contact the OEC if you will be taking strong encryption software overseas, even if it’s publicly available, to determine if a license is required or if an exception can be utilized.

-- Additional information on encryption can be found on the Bureau of Industry and Security’s Encryption FAQ page.
+- Additional information on encryption can be found on the Bureau of Industry and Security’s Encryption page.

 - Your presentation or lecture might contain export-controlled information.
 The OEC can review the contents of your presentation to ensure there are no export control concerns.